steven-nguyen22/MovieRecommender/README.md

  >   * What problem you anticipate encountering when implementing your project that you will solve using the design pattern

- >   * Why the chosen design pattern will lead to a good solution to that problem
+        When implementing our project, the main issue we expect to encounter is properly storing and managing the massive amounts of movies,sorted groups of movies, and individual criteria all under the same data structure.
+When traversing through our information, we will need to keep the heirarchy of information in the correct order, while making sure we do not miss or double select any individual movie from our data.
+ >   * Why the chosen design pattern will lead to a good solution to that problem We will be using a composite data structure, which will allow us to treat both movies and groups of movies alike.
+We can create part-whole structures, and as a result represent many more movie groups sorted by different categories than if we chose to not use a composite design pattern.
+It allows us to organize all our data in an easy to traverse manner.
+This allows us to have many more sets of movies organized by different specifications in the same data.
+When we are given a user input for their preffered specifications, we will have more accurate matches and more combinations to select from.

  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.